d9n/tryfinally/series/understanding_gradle/intro.md

 String result =
   name.toLowerCase()
 </pre>
-So, even if you didn't know it, you have already been relying on the compiler to handle intermediate values.
+So, even if you didn't realize it, you have already been relying on the compiler to handle intermediate values.
 </aside>

 {% highlight groovy %}